3.6: Detailed Figure Descriptions

 Figure 3.4.4 Cascade Volcanic Arc

 This is a shaded-relief satellite map depicting the Pacific Northwest region of the United States and southwestern Canada.
-The map illustrates the tectonic setting responsible for the Cascade Volcanic Arc, emphasizing the Cascadia Subduction Zone and the movement of the Juan de Fuca and North American Plates.
+The map illustrates the tectonic setting responsible for the Cascade Volcanic Arc, emphasizing the Cascadia Subduction Zone off the coast of northern California and British Columbia, as well as the northeastern movement of the Juan de Fuca Plate and the dominant northwestern movement of the North American Plate.

 Figure 3.4.5 Divergence in the Gulf of California